Jadeite

 Jadeite exists in various colors.
 Green is a common color of jadeite when it contains chromium.
 The finest hues are Imperial green, intense green and vivid green.
 They come almost exclusively from Burma, currently Myanmar.
 As with pink diamonds, very subtle differences significantly change the price and a direct inspection remains highly recommended.

 These green variants were the most precious jewels at the Qing imperial court, in the form of beads, cabochons and bangles, without superfluous embellishment.
-The history of the extraction of a stone is lost.
+The history of the extraction of a rough is lost.
+Keeping the homogeneity in a set of beads generated much waste, so that the necklaces of round beads are the most appreciated.

 This mineral rock can be carved, which is not the case of the diamond which is cut.
 Shaping a jade bead requires an exceptional know-how and skill which culminated during the reign of Qianlong.
 In the 19th century the Empress Dowager Cixi was fond of them.
 The jadeite is polished without facets, to better display its almost aqueous luminosity.